 In 2007, when the Similarity Check working group discussions and pilot started, there was disagreement on the board about whether Crossref should provide such a service and whether it was a strategic priority for members.
 By the end of the pilot, when the decision came to launch a production service, it was seen as essential and a top priority.
 This conclusion has been borne out in recent research into the value of Crossref; Similarity Check is one of the services of most importance to members.

-Adding preprints as a content type was controversial at the time.
+Adding preprints as a record type was controversial at the time.
 The board discussed the topic of “duplicative works” for about two years with strong opinions on all sides.
 The working group delivered a good set of policies and technical specifications and in the July 2015 board meeting there was a majority—but not 100%—agreement on the motion to approve.
-We implemented preprints as a content type just in time to accommodate the snowballing of preprint servers emerging from existing and new members.
+We implemented preprints as a record type just in time to accommodate the snowballing of preprint servers emerging from existing and new members.

 Another example of a former—and current—area of contention is the approach to metadata.
 When Crossref first launched, there were lengthy discussions about what metadata we should collect.
 The initial focus was on the minimal set of metadata to enable reference matching in support of reference linking.
 In the beginning, neither article titles, lists of authors, references, nor abstracts were included in the minimal metadata set.
 We supported them as optional but most members opted out.
 However, the huge set of metadata that Crossref collects and disseminates now is seen as essential, providing a lot of value for members in terms of discoverability.